Hconsolo/MSDS460-Assignment_02_/README.md

 ## Conclusion

-In this paper, we employed linear programming techniques to analyze a simplified Diet Problem, which is a well-known LP task.
-To ensure quick convergence of the solution, we took valuable insights from the Dietary Guidelines for Americans (2020).
-During the exercise, we gathered recipes and nutritional information from the Marianos website to create six meal options.
-We also included milk in the list of meals due to its high nutrient content, especially for calcium.
+In this paper, we used linear programming techniques to analyze a simplified project planning, which is a well-known task to determine the critical path.
+We determined the coding level of effort for each professional (front-end developer, back-end developer, data scientist, and data engineer) based on the expected features of the restaurant recommendation application.
+We expect that the back-end developer will perform most of the code effort in the best-case and expected scenarios, but the front-end developer will require most of the time to complete the worst-case scenario.
+According to the LP solution using Pulp, the project duration should take between two to three months, and it should cost roughly $100,000.
+The most uncertaint aspect of the project is its completion time.

-Based on Model 01, the optimal solution suggests that a diet with less variety, consisting of milk and mac and cheese, is the best.
-As we imposed more restrictions on the problem, the total cost of the solution worsened, which was expected.
-This indicates that a diversified diet can have a significant impact on one's budget.
-Our study suggests that preparing our meals is better than buying ready-to-heat frozen food or ready-to-eat meal kits.
+To monetize a restaurant recommendation app or website, we considered various strategies, including a commission-based model where we charge restaurants a commission fee for transactions made through our platform; a subscription model paid by consumers to have access to virtual coupons and special offer premium plans for additional features; advertising revenue generated through targeted ads; premium listings where we charge a fee for premium listing packages for restaurants; sponsored content where we collaborate with restaurants for sponsored content, and machine learning data monetization using curated analysis about the reviews from Yelp, demographics, and other insight data to provide insights to restaurants.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>